My Favorite Brush Pen + Best Brush Pen for Beginners

-If you have been following me on Instagram since the beginning of my lettering career (about a year now), you'll know that I started out using exclusively Dual Brush Pens by Tombow.
+If you have been following me on Instagram since the beginning of my lettering career (about two years now), you'll know that I started out using exclusively Dual Brush Pens by Tombow.
 I had heard wonderful things about the DBPs and they were available at the art store closest to my work at the time!
 It was FATE!
 A few months into using my collection of Dual Brush Pens, I decided to venture further into Tombow's amazing inventory, and ordered the Fudenosuke Brush Pens.

 And then everything changed!